jeffh2os/handbrakecli/README.md

 I have added all video and audio codecs possible with HandbrakeCLI as of the creation of this script.

-There only variables currently are video/audio and subtitles.
+The only variables currently are video/audio and subtitles.